chenall/grub4dos/README_GRUB4DOS.txt

 4. NTFS Boot Sector/Boot Record Layout (for loading grldr)
 ------------------------------------------------------------------------------
 An NTFS volume can be GRUB-bootable.
-Copy grldr and an optional menu.lst to the root dir of the NTFS volume, and build the boot sector based on the 6th-9th sectors of grldr(some fields need to be changed as detailed in the following table).
+Copy grldr and an optional menu.lst to the root dir of the NTFS volume, According to the first 7 to 10 grldr.dbr sector, Create a boot sector.
 And then the NTFS volume is GRUB-bootable.

 Update:	bootlace.com is a DOS/Linux utility that can install the GRLDR boot record onto the leading 4 sectors of an NTFS volume.